 Step 2: Deploy sales resources to support the appropriate accounts (virtually.)

-Step 3: Develop data-driven sales forecasts to help adjust during this volatile time.[/vc_column_text][vc_column_text margin_bottom=”30″ css=”.vc_custom_1602000438965{margin-bottom: 0px !important;}”]take the pulse of indirect operator sales in as little as a weekThe Coronavirus has ushered in a period of extreme uncertainty and volatility.
+Step 3: Develop data-driven sales forecasts to help adjust during this volatile time.[/vc_column_text][vc_column_text margin_bottom=”30″ css=”.vc_custom_1602000438965{margin-bottom: 0px !important;}”]The Coronavirus has ushered in a period of extreme uncertainty and volatility.
 You want to know how many Operator Ship-To’s are still open, so you can deploy sales resources effectively.
 You need timely data, but most foodservice claims tend to lag 30+ days.
 A handful of distributors like US Foods, Reinhart, and Shamrock report weekly, so you could use their data as a pulse check.
 However, that raw data needs to be scrubbed and mastered before it’s actionable.

 Step 1: Focus on distributors that report weekly to get a sense of the rapidly evolving trends.